Augustine156/PUF_RKESystem/CONTRIBUTING.md

 We use github to host code, to track issues and feature requests, as well as accept pull requests.

 ## Pull Requests
-- Fork the repo and create your branch from `master`.
+- Fork the repo and create your branch from `organized`.
 - If you've added code that should be tested, add tests.
 - Ensure the test suite passes.
 - Make sure your code lints.